Geimaj/db-sync/README.md

 - alter each table in copyDB by adding an integer column named `SYNC_LAST_VERSION`

-* modify `docker-compose.yml` with the appropriate values for
+- modify `docker-compose.yml` with the correct values for the environment variables

+- add your list of table names to src/start.php

 ## Run with docker: